Amy Gledhill: Career

 Gledhill started her career in various sketch groups in the north of England.
-In 2018 it was announced on the BBC One programme The One Show that she was the second winner of the Caroline Aherne Bursary.
+In 2018, it was announced on the BBC One programme The One Show that she was the second winner of the Caroline Aherne Bursary.
 She received a cash prize and mentoring from a BBC commissioning editor.

 In 2019, as part of the double act The Delightful Sausage, Gledhill was nominated for Best Show at the Edinburgh Fringe Festival's Comedy Awards for their show Ginsters Paradise.

 Between 2020 and 2021, Gledhill appeared as various characters in the CBBC and BBC iPlayer children's sketch show Big Fat Like.
 She also contributed to the show as a writer.

-In 2021 and 2024, Gledhill appeared as Leslie in the BBC Two and BBC iPlayer comedy series Alma's Not Normal.
+In 2021 and 2024, Gledhill appeared as Leslie in the BBC Two comedy series Alma's Not Normal.

 Gledhill made her solo show debut at the 2022 Edinburgh Fringe Festival with The Girl Before The Girl You Marry.
 She was nominated for Best Newcomer for that show at the Edinburgh Comedy Awards.
-That year she was also nominated for Best Show as part of The Delightful Sausage - she was the first person to be nominated for involvement in two shows in the same year since Dan Antopolski in 2000.
+That year she was also nominated for Best Show as part of The Delightful Sausage – she was the first person to be nominated for involvement in two shows in the same year since Dan Antopolski in 2000.

-In 2023 Gledhill embarked on her first solo UK tour after a sold-out run at the Soho Theatre in London.
-In January she hosted the BBC Sounds podcast Obsessed with...
+In 2023, Gledhill embarked on her first solo UK tour after a sold-out run at the Soho Theatre in London.
+In January, she hosted the BBC Sounds podcast Obsessed with...
 Happy Valley alongside fellow comedian Isy Suttie, in which they "discuss fan theories and chat to familiar faces from the cast".
-In February Gledhill was nominated at the UK National Comedy Awards in the Best Stand-Up category for her show The Girl Before The Girl You Marry.
+In February, Gledhill was nominated at the UK National Comedy Awards in the Best Stand-Up category for her show The Girl Before The Girl You Marry.
 She also appeared in the second series of the Channel 4 comedy Hullraisers.

-Since 2023 Gledhill is co-host on the Northern News podcast with Ian Smith.
+Since 2023, Gledhill is co-host on the Northern News podcast with Ian Smith.

 In February 2024, Gledhill appeared on the BBC panel comedy show Would I Lie to You?.
 That month, she was nominated in the Best Best Breakthrough Act category, and Northern News was nominated in the Best Podcast category at the Chortle Awards.

 In summer 2024, Gledhill returned to the Fringe with her new show, Make Me Look Fit on the Poster.
 It was nominated for Best Show at the ISH Edinburgh Comedy Awards, and won the Edinburgh Comedy Award for Best Show.

 In October 2024, Gledhill and fellow comedian Harriet Kemsley launched a podcast called Single Ladies In Your Area, where they discuss, with guests, modern dating after the break-up of their respective long-term relationships.
-In 2025, she was cast in Harlan Coben series Run Away for Netflix.

-In August 2025, Gledhill was announced as one of the contestants on the second series of LOL: Last One Laughing UK, set to be released on Amazon Prime Video in 2026.
+In January 2026, Gledhill appeared in the Netflix series Run Away as DC Ruby Todd.
+In March 2026, she was a contestant on the second series of LOL: Last One Laughing UK.
+In May 2026, she was a contestant on the 21st series of Taskmaster and appeared in Make That Movie.